home client api server api protocol f.a.q. downloads

 Install a PHP web application into Tomcat

-1. Copy the PHP web application JavaBridgeTemplate.war to the Tomcat webapps directory.
+1. Copy the PHP web application JavaBridgeTemplate.war or the demo JavaBridge.war to the Tomcat webapps directory.

 2. Wait two seconds until Tomcat has loaded the web application.